Quick How-To for command-line Helpers

 repls ( Replace Strings )

-cat | awk replace > same_file
+- like cat | awk replace > same_file, faster

 - by default a string is replaced/removed (case insensitive match)